-Once you know the pH level of your soil, there are a number of things you can do to adjust it to provide just the right environment to produce blue hydrangea blossoms.
+Once you know the soil pH level, there are a number of things you can do to adjust it to provide just the right environment to produce blue hydrangea blossoms.

 Adding elemental sulfur to the soil is a very simple method if you already have hydrangeas established.
 To use this method, you would simply sprinkle the sulfur around the plants on the surface of the soil.

 If your soil is loamy or silty, you should us about three-quarters of a pound of sulfur to treat an area of 25 square feet.
 If it is sandy or a combination of sand and loam, you should use one-quarter of a pound of sulfur to treat 25 square feet.